DZIF Super Resolution Microscopy Workshop

 Center for Integrative Infectious Disease Research (CIID), Heidelberg

-We are pleased to announce a Super Resolution Microscopy workshop, scheduled for April 10th to 12th, 2024, at the Center for Integrative Infectious Disease Research, Heidelberg University.
-Organized by the DZIF Infectious Diseases Imaging Platform (https://www.idip-heidelberg.org/), this workshop is tailored for PhD students and postdocs keen on learning fundamentals of super resolution microscopy and its applications in life sciences with a special emphasis on host-pathogen interactions.
+We are pleased to announce a Super Resolution Microscopy workshop, scheduled for April 9th to 11th, 2025, at the Center for Integrative Infectious Disease Research, Im Neuenheimer Feld 344, Heidelberg University.
+This workshop is tailored for PhD students and postdocs keen on learning fundamentals of super resolution microscopy and its applications in life sciences as well as those who are ready to apply super resolution techniques to their ongoing scientific projects.

 Key Workshop Highlights: